chrissycooper/deposits_exercise/README.md

 ### Future Features
 There are a few things I would add to this exercise with more time investment.
 I would add versioning to the API, so that changes could more easily be applied without breaking code that hypothetically relied on the first version.
 Testing is a big component I would spend more time on.
 This was my first time working with RSpec, and I'd love to take a few days to deep dive into testing requests.
+I have a few tests up and running to test a few basic happy paths and at least one sad path.
+I'd also like to spend more time working on integration testing, making sure everything is working together as expected.

 ### Endpoints
 Tradeline